reisir/tools/pages/04.vegas-pro/masking/default.md

 Select the event that you wish to mask on its track and go to the [Pan/Crop menu](/vegas-pro/pan-and-crop#the-pan-crop-menu).
 At the bottom of the Pan/Crop menu, make sure to enable the mask layer, then select it.

 ![tick "mask" and select the mask layer](masklayer.png)

+Select the Anchor Creation Tool [i=vppen/] on the left of the menu.